cltrudeau/django-bstrap-modals/docs/bsmodals.rst

     :param string dialog_id:
         The id to use for your custom dialog, the helper function will search for this id to populate items in the dialog

     :param object text:
-        A dictionary mapping element ids to text content.
-Each element within the dialog that has the id given in the key (without the "#") has ``.text(value)`` called on it.
+        Optional dictionary mapping a CSS selector to text content.
+Each element within the dialog that matches the selector in a key has ``.text(value)`` called on it.
 This allows you to quickly populate paragraphs, textareas or any other HTML with children

     :param object values:
-        A dictionary mapping element ids to content.
-Each element within the dialog that has the id given in the key (without the "#") has ``.val(value)`` called on it.
+        Optional dictionary mapping a CSS selector to content.
+Each element within the dialog that matches the selector in a key has ``.val(value)`` called on it.
 This allows you to quickly populate input tags inside of the dialog box.